VAggrippino/vaggrippino.github.io/_input/posts/2018-04-24-transitionend-promise.md

     - '0'
 image: /wp-content/uploads/2018/04/20180424_041449_transitionend_Promise_demo.gif
 image_alt: 'Animation shows a red rectangle moved on the click of a button, taking advantage of transitionend'
+image_caption: 'A live version of this demo is embedded below.'
 categories:
     - Programming
 tags: